KhokiBernier/khokibernier.github.io/_posts/2020-07-28-NBA-STAT-PREDICTOR.markdown

 {% endhighlight %}

 Frome here, I just merged the this dataframe with my dataframe containing my projections and the actual values.

+**Step 8: Loaded data into Tableau and calculated % Accuracy as well as RMSE, and performed visual analysis**